-Needless to say, that during the pandemic, levels of these basic feelings have significantly decreased.
+It goes without saying that during the pandemic, levels of these basic feelings have significantly diminished.
 This makes building trust even more difficult.

-In the current unstable situation, the rapid and honest information sharing is crucial to maintain corporate or brand trust.
-Every point communicated and not clarified can be transcribed by someone in a wrong (usually worse) manner.
+In the current unstable climate, rapid and honest information sharing is crucial for maintaining corporate or brand trust.
+Every point that is communicated but not clarified may be misconstrued by someone, often negatively.
 It is important that all pain points in a relationship are brought to light.

-To effectively create trust, the Birmingham Business School recommends to show all of the following characteristics:
+To effectively build trust, the Birmingham Business School recommends demonstrating all the following characteristics

 - Professional competence – by diving deep into the details and avoiding misinformation.